Free Will - the REAL cause of sin!

 A Christian wrote me asking - "Did Adam and Eve have a free will?"

 You bring up a good question about whether or not Adam and Eve had a free will.
 I believe that the Godhead has a perfectly free will and it will never change.
 I also believe that Satan had a free will at one point, but no longer.
-We see him saying his 5 "I will"s in Isaiah 14 - "I will exalt my throne above the stars of God...I will be like the most High." etc. It was Lucifer exercising his "free will" that is the origin of sin in the angelic world of the principalities and powers in the heavenly places.
+We see Lucifer saying his 5 "I will"s in Isaiah 14 - "I will exalt my throne above the stars of God...I will be like the most High." etc. It was Lucifer exercising his "free will" that is the origin of sin in the angelic world of the principalities and powers in the heavenly places.

 God is teaching us that only when there is just One Will - the Will of God - only then do all things work together for the good of all.That is why the perfect Son of man Jesus said - "Not my will, but thine be done."
 (Matthew 26:39) and "For I came down from heaven, not to do my own will, but the will of him that sent me."
 (John 6:38)